joedrago/movieactor/README.md

 # MovieActor

-A toolkit for exploring and playing games with the IMDB dataset.
-Downloads IMDB's public data files and imports them into a local SQLite database optimized for searching movies and actors.
+A toolkit for exploring and playing games with movie/actor data from IMDB, enriched with TMDB cast data.

 ## Setup